-Pursuant to the Registration Rights Agreement, the holders of shares of our common stock, or their transferees, will be entitled, under certain circumstances and subject to certain restrictions, to require us to register their shares under the Securities Act.
+Pursuant to the Registration Rights Agreement, the holders of circumstances and subject to certain restrictions, to require us to register their shares under the Securities Act.
 For a description of these registration rights, see "Description of Securities-Registration rights."
 If the offer and sale of these shares is registered, the shares will be freely tradable without restriction under the Securities Act, and a large number of shares may be sold into the public market.